Code of Conduct for Members of the Commission

 - take steps to ensure that proceedings are concluded in a timely manner, avoiding unnecessary delays and postponements of proceedings, and always complying with the rules of natural justice and procedural fairness.

 Members should only communicate directly with a party, participant, witness or representative with respect to a proceeding, during the proceeding.
-All contact with parties and participants before and after the proceeding is handled by the Commission Secretariat.
+All contact with parties and participants before and after the proceeding is handled by the Commission Registry.

 During the Commission proceeding, members should endeavour to: